DrageonLee/Human_Like_Decision_Modeling/README.md

 ## Key Insights
 * **Semantic Margins Matter:** SBERT similarity is a strong predictor of human choices in "high-margin" (easy) trials but struggles with nuanced decisions.
 * **Indirect Reasoning:** DPO effectively serves as a mechanism to incorporate reasoning benefits into a model that must output simple keys at inference time.
-* **Resource Efficiency:** Meaningful cognitive alignment is possible on consumer-grade hardware (e.g., Colab T4/A100) using 2B parameter models.
+* **Resource Efficiency:** Meaningful cognitive alignment is possible on modest hardware (e.g., Colab T4, A100-class GPUs) using 2B parameter models.

 ## Tech Stack
 * **Core:** Python, PyTorch